CodeYourFuture/immersive-go-course/buggy-app/README.md

 - `created`: timestamp
 - `modified`: timestamp

-Users with status 0 should not be able to authenticate or access their notes.
+Users with status `inactive` should not be able to authenticate or access their notes.

 ### `note`